Radule-Bulatovic/zero-to-hero/README.md

 > Usefull tip: It is possible to change iframes src using link target attribute.

 ![Screenshot from 2022-12-11 16-20-27](https://user-images.githubusercontent.com/66704768/206912241-be7c3247-3db1-45bb-94fc-5752bfbbd3c4.png)

+## Basic landing page

+Design and create a landing page using the provided schema.

+> Example is provided inside folders.

 ## FAQ accordion card